eanguianopita/home/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a Ph.D.
+Candidate in Economic Studies at Universidad de Guadalajara (Mexico).

+I received my master's and bachelor's degrees from Universidad de Guadajara in 2017 an 2015.
+I am a macroeconomist, specializing in regional economic integration.

-Candidate in Economic Studies from Universidad de Guadalajara (Mexico).
-I am currently on the job market 2022-2023.
-My dissertation entitled Essays on North American Economic Integration analyses the trade and financial relationships between Canada, the U.S., and Mexico.
+My research focuses on the trade and financial relationships between Canada, the U.S. and Mexico, with special emphasis on financial market integration and development.

 My fields of interest are: International Macroeconomics, Development Economics, and Applied Economics.